starlit-nox/reading-notes/301/Class03/classnotes_03.md

 **Spread Syntax:** ...

-- It spreasd the array into seperate arguments
+- It spreads the array into separate arguments

 **Spread Syntax can Do:**